 I’m very proud that we have created a technology that enables textile waste to be used over and over again by producing a strong, sustainable fiber without compromising quality and comfort.
 We are delighted to welcome the global fashion retailer H&M Group, as well as Fortum, a leading clean energy and resource efficiency company, and Finnish investment company Virala, to be our new partners in closing the loop for textiles, said Petri Alava, CEO of IFC.

-IFC currently operates a 50-tonne-per-annum pilot plant in Espoo, Finland and plans to increase the annual capacity of the next generation sustainable textile fibre production up to 500 tonnes in order to meet the growing demand from the market.
+IFC currently operates a 50-tonne-per-annum pilot plant in Espoo, Finland, and plans to increase the annual capacity of the next-generation sustainable textile fibre production by up to 500 tonnes in order to meet the growing demand from the market.

 We’re excited about the partnership with Infinited Fiber Company.
 Their innovation aligns perfectly with the H&M group’s sustainability goals and our vision to become fully circular.
 Infinited Fiber has proven significant potential to accelerate the journey from a linear to circular fashion industry.
 We look forward to being part of developing and scaling this technology in the coming years, said Erik Karlsson, Investment Manager for Sustainable Fashion at H&M group’s investment arm CO:LAB.

-In addition to cotton rich textile waste, the three-phase IFC manufacturing process can use most material containing cellulose, such as recycled paper, cardboard and agricultural waste such as straw – yet the reconstituted fibre will be the same.
+In addition to cotton-rich textile waste, the three-phase IFC manufacturing process can use most materials containing cellulose, such as recycled paper, cardboard, and agricultural waste such as straw – yet the reconstituted fibre will be the same.